 Bridal Veil Falls is a 1,368-foot waterfall that flows from Lake Serene directly into the Skykomish River.
 As the water initially drops from the lake down the rock face, the stream of water widens and resembles a bridal veil — hence the name.
 When you reach the falls, there is a lower viewpoint and another spot right at the base of the falls.
 You can venture off the trail into the waterfall, but be very careful of slippery rocks.

-If you’re looking for a fairly easy hike with a great payoff, Bridal Veil Falls is a perfect option for you.
+If you’re looking for a fairly easy hike with a great payoff, This is a perfect option for you.
 It’s not exactly a hop, skip and a jump from Seattle, but you don’t have to venture too far to get there.
 It can be best summed up as a half-day hike (with the drive included).
 If you have the time, Bridal Veil Falls is totally worth the effort.

 Have you ever hiked to Bridal Veil Falls?
 How was your experience?
 We’d love to hear all about it!
-Please leave a comment below or connect with us on Twitter, Facebook, and Google+.
+Please leave a comment below or connect with us on Twitter, Facebook, and Instagram.
 Don’t forget to also check out Seattle Bloggers for more great places to visit around the Emerald City!